plausible/docs/docs/top-referrers.md

 Due to the privacy-first nature of Plausible and the fact that we don't use cookies and other long-term identifiers, the conversion attribution is based on last-click attribution.
 The referral source of the visit on which the purchase was made will be credited for that conversion.

-## How to tag reduce the volume of dark traffic
+## How to reduce the volume of dark traffic

 Not all traffic to your website will have the referrer header specified in the browser.
 This "**dark traffic**" is why you see the "**Direct / None**" source in the "**Top Sources**" report.
 These are typically clicks from emails, documents, instant messengers, mobile apps or bookmarks.